Helpline: 0161 207 8337

-Annabelle's Challenge is the leading charity for vascular Ehlers-Danlos syndrome in the UK.
+Annabelle's Challenge is the leading registered charity for Vascular Ehlers-Danlos Syndrome in the UK.

-At the heart of the charity is Annabelle, a brave girl from Bury who is the inspiration behind our challenge to raise awareness and support for patients and families touched by vascular EDS.
+At the heart of the charity is Annabelle, a brave girl from Bury who is the inspiration behind the challenge to raise awareness and support for patients and families touched by vascular EDS across the UK and across the globe.

 Our Challenge To Find Your Cure